 Many master's programs require standardized test scores.
 Cyber security programs typically ask for GRE scores.
 The GRE tests math (nothing beyond high-school level), English language, and logic.

 Not every school requires applicants to submit their scores.
 Some issue waivers to students with sufficient previous work experience.
 Others waive the requirement for those who meet minimum undergraduate GPA requirements.
-Some waive the requirement for alumni.
+Some waive the requirement for alumni or those who hold another graduate degree.

 When applying to cyber security masters programs in the United States, prospective students whose native language is not English typically need to certify their English language ability.
 They're usually required to submit TOEFL scores to confirm they have the English-language skills necessary to succeed in an academic setting.